Chrystina Russell and Nina Weaver

 Most of the SNHU students, as well as the others in the camp, have lived there for nearly 20 years, after they fled conflict in the Democratic Republic of Congo in 1996.
 They've had to overcome unimaginable obstacles and have faced some of the world's most dangerous circumstances, but never lost sight of their dream: To earn a college degree.

 At SNHU, we believe that access to high-quality higher education is a fundamental human right.
 But today, as we celebrate our newest graduates on World Refugee Day, we are reminded that higher education continues to be out of reach for millions of refugees around the globe.

 Evidence has shown the power of education to build transferable skills, improve quality of life and mental health, and expand economic opportunities.
 Not only does education directly mitigate the social and economic ramifications of displacement, it also empowers refugees to engage with their communities and build a better life for themselves and their families.

 Despite demands from experts, advocates, and refugees themselves, there has been little success in providing education beyond the secondary level to displaced populations.
-This higher education gap for displaced populations also fuels global inequality; with the global average for access to higher education at 34 percent, compared to 1 percent for refugees.
+This higher education gap for displaced populations also fuels global inequality; with the global average for access to higher education at 34%, compared to 1% for refugees.

 Without opportunities, college-aged youth are left hopeless, leaving them vulnerable to radicalization or criminal recruitment.
 And without credentials and skills, displaced youth remain ill-prepared to take on leadership roles which could transform their own lives and their communities' future.